Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Penrith had a median income among taxpayers of $53,516 and an average income of $62,248.
-These figures are below the national averages of $60,817 and $83,003 for Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, estimated median income would be approximately $58,258 and average income would be around $67,763 as of that date.
-According to the 2021 Census, Penrith's personal income ranks at the 51st percentile with a weekly income of $812, while household income sits at the 28th percentile.
-In terms of income distribution, 33.3% of locals (7,038 people) fall into the $1,500 - $2,999 category, which is consistent with broader trends across the surrounding region showing 30.9% in the same category.
-Housing affordability pressures are severe in Penrith, with only 76.7% of income remaining after housing costs, ranking at the 19th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, the suburb of Penrith had a median income among taxpayers of $53,516.
+The average income stood at $62,248.
+This was below the national average and compared to levels of $60,817 and $83,003 across Greater Sydney respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $58,258 (median) and $67,763 (average) as of September 2025.
+From the 2021 Census, personal income ranked at the 51st percentile ($812 weekly), while household income sat at the 28th percentile.
+Looking at income distribution, the predominant cohort spanned 33.3% of locals (7,038 people) in the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 30.9% in the same category.
+Housing affordability pressures were severe, with only 76.7% of income remaining, ranking at the 19th percentile.

 Frequently Asked Questions - Income